kschan0214/sepia/README.md

 Compatibility
 --------------------------------------------------

-I try to make qsm_hub compatible with as many MATLAB version as I could.
+qsm_hub is designed to compatible with as many MATLAB version as I could.
 In principle, it works fine with MATLAB R2016b or earlier.
 However, most of the methods should also be working with MATLAB R2017a or later, except 'LBV' of background field removal method.

 ====================================================================================================
 Working with NIfTI files and qsm_hub header
 --------------------------------------------------

-If you prefer working with NIfTI files (as I do), I suggest using MRIConvert (https://lcni.uoregon.edu/downloads/mriconvert) to convert your mGRE data with 'Option' -> 'Save multivolumes series as 4D files' checked.
+If you prefer starting with NIfTI files (as I do), I recommend using MRIConvert (https://lcni.uoregon.edu/downloads/mriconvert) to convert your mGRE data with 'Option' -> 'Save multivolumes series as 4D files' checked.
 In this way your mGRE data will be stored as 4D FSL NIfTI data that needed to be the input of qsm_hub.
 A text file will also be generated with the NIfTI